flectra-hq/flectra/doc/reference/orm.rst

 Model fields are defined as attributes on the model itself::

-    from odoo import models, fields
+    from flectra import models, fields
     class AModel(models.Model):
         _name = 'a.model.name'